 The minute a car rolls off the lot, the maintenance begins.
 Leasing means you have it easy about as long as the warranty lasts – which is generally longer than lease terms.
 You’re still responsible for regular maintenance, such as oil changes and tires.
-But the warranty will cover the great majority of what may occur at that time.
-When the turn-in comes, you’ll move on to the next vehicle that will have a warranty in place and ready to go.
+But the warranty will cover most of what may occur at that time.
+When the turn-in comes, you’ll move on to the next vehicle with a warranty in place and ready to go.

 Live in a High-Risk Area?